microsoft/Nonprofits/VolunteerEngagement/.ai/instructions/deployment-validation.md

 **Always check `Portal-EDM/README.md` and `scripts/` for existing npm scripts and helper scripts before constructing manual CLI or API calls.** The project provides scripts for deployment, syncing, permission patching, site restart, and site removal.
 Use them.

 **Be proactive.** Guide the user through the full provisioning or migration flow step by step.
 After each step completes, immediately suggest and proceed to the next one without waiting to be asked.
-The typical flow is: environment selection → unblock JS uploads → install dependencies → build/lint/test → deploy → reactivate site (user action) → restart site → get site URL → validate in browser.
+The typical flow is: environment selection → unblock JS uploads → install dependencies → build/lint/test → deploy → reactivate site (user action) → restart site → get site URL → validate in browser → (when a Power Pages site agent is in scope and provisioned) assign site agent web roles → add VE/VM knowledge sources → apply advanced agent configuration.
 Surface blockers early, resolve them, and keep the flow moving.

+Site agent role patching and configuration are separate, deliberate steps, not part of `npm run deploy`.
+After the site is live and the agent has finished provisioning, proactively suggest them in order and run each only after the user confirms.
+See `site-agent-setup.md`.

 ## Deployment model